Skip to Content

 How Do Polyurethane Tubes Compare to Rubber Tubes?

-Polyurethane tubes often outperform rubber tubes regarding abrasion resistance, flexibility, and durability.
+Polyurethane tubes often outperform rubber tubes in terms of abrasion resistance, flexibility, and durability.
 They are also more resistant to oils and solvents, but may be less flexible at lower temperatures than some rubber materials.

 Can Polyurethane Tubes be Recycled?